Revision 21-1; Effective March 1, 2021

 In most cases, the Medicare Part B premium is deducted from the Social Security or Railroad Retirement check.
-In some situations, an individual will be billed for the Medicare Part B premium, usually via a quarterly invoice.
+In some situations, a person will be billed for the Medicare Part B premium, usually via a quarterly invoice.

 The base or standard Medicare Part B premium changes from year to year.
 For 2021, the standard premium is $148.50 per month.
 This amount can vary due to several factors:

-- An individual did not enroll in Medicare the year that they became eligible, so the premium is higher.
+- A person did not enroll in Medicare the year that they became eligible, so the premium is higher.

-- An individual's premium can be lower than the standard premium if the cost of living (COLA) increase on the RSDI is less than the increase in the monthly Medicare premium.
+- A person's premium can be lower than the standard premium if the cost of living (COLA) increase on the RSDI is less than the increase in the monthly Medicare premium.
 In other words, the monthly RSDI benefit cannot be less than the previous year's benefit.

-- An individual may be enrolled in a Medicare Advantage Plan (Medicare Part C), which may have a lower Medicare Part B premium deduction due to the discount offered by the plan.
+- A person may be enrolled in a Medicare Advantage Plan (Medicare Part C), which may have a lower Medicare Part B premium deduction due to the discount offered by the plan.

 In all situations, the Medicare Part B premium is indicated on the State Online Query (SOLQ) or Wire Third-Party Query (WTPY).
 Staff must use the amount as verified in SOLQ.